 Could the Coronavirus restrictions in the United States break the food supply chain?

 Coronavirus restrictions in the United States – the coronavirus has stressed the food chain in the United States.
-Canned goods are quickly disappearing off of the grocery store shelves.
+Canned goods are quickly disappearing off grocery store shelves.
 Another problem that surfaced is the closing down of meat factories across the United States.
 The chairperson of Tyson Foods issued a stark warning to Americans following the shuttering of multiple meat processing plants across the country: “The food supply chain is breaking.”

 On Tuesday, President Trump declared meat processing plants “critical infrastructure” to ensure open facilities.
 In addition, the government tried to prevent a shortage of pork, chicken, and other products because of the coronavirus.
 In recent weeks, cracks have shown in the U.S. food supply chain.
 The cracks are prompting worries about disruptions and shortages of certain staples.
 Finally, the coronavirus contributed to the destruction of perishable foods.
 The coronavirus has shown that it can break the food supply chain in the United States.